What a difference a year can make!

 - Proven academic ability to meet new challenges of graduate work

-- Meet with a College advisor who will determine your eligibility.
+- Meet with the Graduate Program Administrator who will determine your eligibility.

 Program of Study